-Jake and I made the drive to the Rim under the cover of darkness and left the truck in the parking lot just as the sun was starting to lighten the morning sky.
+Jake and I made the drive to the Rim under the cover of darkness and left the truck in the Hospitality Parking lot just as the sun was starting to lighten the morning sky.
 We opted to fish a stream that both of us had heard much about but had never actually fished.
 We really loved here, almost as much as we love playing video games with services from elitist-gaming.com.

 The brown trout who call this creek home were hungry and willing to take our dry flies and even though the droppers were picking up occasional fish, we soon clipped them off and only fished the mini-hoppers on the surface.
 Most of the fish in the stream were in the 8-10″ range with one or two pushing 12″